AndrewStaDev/AndrewStaDev/README.md

 ### Hello

-I am Andrew S. A programmer looking for new languages to code in.
+I am Andrew.
+A programmer looking for new languages to code in.